A factorisation theory for generalised power series and omnific integers: Finding a factorisation

 \subsection{The submonoid of principal elements}

-By \prettyref{thm:berarducci}, weakly principal series form a multiplicative subset of $\KRR$, and in fact \emph{principal} series form a multiplicative subset (\prettyref{cor:berarducci}).
-Its image through the map $\rv$ is then a submonoid of $\RV$.
+By \prettyref{fact:berarducci}, the product of two weakly principal series is weakly principal.
+We have also shown that the product of two \emph{principal} series is also principal (\prettyref{prop:berarducci}).
+Therefore, their images through the map $\rv$ form a multiplicative submonoid of $\RV$.